forta-network/docs/docs/stake-on-detection-bot.md

 # Staking on Detection Bots

-Staking on Forta Network detection bots occurs on Polygon mainnet.
+This page will describe how to stake on Forta Network detection bots.
+Staking on bots occurs on Polygon mainnet.
 If you need to bridge your FORT tokens from Ethereum to Polygon check out [this guide](bridging-fort.md).
-This page will describe how to stake on a detection bot.
+The minimum stake remains nil to provide maximum accessibility at the outset of permissionless operations.

 ## Approve FORT